eepp - Entropia Engine++

 UI Screenshots

-ecode - Text Editor
+ecode - Code Editor

-Text editor inspired in lite.
+ecode is a code editor inspired in lite.
 It’s using the newest pure CSS theme based on the default Plasma dark theme: Breeze Dark.

 https://cdn.ensoft.dev/eepp-demos/screenshots/ecode.png